 It helps to change up the setting of these one-on-one meetings compared to other work meetings.
 We’ve written the case for getting out of the office: go to a coffee shop, grab lunch, take a walk, or sit somewhere outdoors.
 The change of scenery not only boosts your health, it can also set up a chance to reorient both you and your employee to the more informal, more relationship-based meeting.
 A great one-on-one is one where the employee feels really at ease opening up, which may be difficult in a busy office.

 To help track an employee’s progress on-the-go, take notes of your own during these meetings.
 These notes can be used to reference their progress in the future to illustrate their growth.
 This tiny detail proves to an employee you’re committed to their professional development.

 The goals of these 1:1 meetings should be employee-oriented and relationship-driven.
 It’s your chance to focus on the employee’s needs and how they benefit the company.

 For Inc., Kathy Rapp names three qualities of a relationship-based leader: practices honest and open communication, is decisive to build consensus, and thoughtfully responds to conflicts.
 All these qualities orient the other party—employees—in an office environment.
-Using these 1:1s to track progress towards long-term goals and the employee’s happiness is a management strategy to help maximize their output and keep them happy.
+A good manager can use these 1:1s to track progress towards long-term goals and the employee’s happiness is a management strategy to help maximize their output and keep them happy.

 For instance, some employee-oriented check-in questions you can ask include: